robmuh/robmuh.github.com/_posts/2014-08-17-scratch-misses-itch.markdown

 would be pleased with both and support whatever your child does to learn and express their love for you but one of these gifts taught your child more as she made it.

+### Conclusion

+Start with Python and never leave it.
+Supplement with Scratch and languages like it but only if it does not slow them down in learning a real language.
+If during the first month you identify students that really hate Python or just can't learn to match a parenthesis or include a semicolon then put them in the remedial Scratch-ish program, otherwise, don't punish the rest of the students baby talk.